oemof/oemof-solph/doc/oemof_solph.rst

         conversion_factors={b_el: 0.3, b_th: 0.5},
         conversion_factor_full_condensation={b_el: 0.5})

-The key of the parameter *'conversion_factor_full_condensation'* will indicate the main flow.
+The key of the parameter *'conversion_factor_full_condensation'* defines which of the two flows is the main flow.
 In the example above, the flow to the Bus *'b_el'* is the main flow and the flow to the Bus *'b_th'* is the tapped flow.
 The following plot shows how the variable chp (right) schedules it's electrical and thermal power production in contrast to a fixed chp (left).
 The plot is the output of an example in the `oemof example repository
 <https://github.com/oemof/oemof_examples>`_.

 .. 	image:: _files/variable_chp_plot.svg